ksaadDE/JavaWebShop/README.md

 # Licenses / Legal Section
 ### Third Party hard work
-* Google`s GJSON - not my work, see in the GJSON file for the License
+* Google`s GSON - not my work, see in the GSON file for the License
 * BCrypt - not my work, license is in the file
 * others which are not my work - take a look at the file